xaanya/devops24/examinations/exam3/README.md

     fatal: [dbserver]: FAILED! => {"changed": false, "msg": "This command has to be run under the root user.", "results": []}
     fatal: [webserver]: FAILED! => {"changed": false, "msg": "This command has to be run under the root user.", "results": []}

 Obviously, it tells us we have to be `root` to install packages.
-Very well... we change our playbook so it includes a line with
+Very well... we make a small change to the task that fails in our playbook, and include a line with

     become: true

-for the task that complained about this.
-So, the task itself should now look like:
+for that task.
+When we do this, the task itself should now look like:

     - name: Ensure vim, bash-completion, and qemu-guest-agent are installed
       become: true